slavikcx/Lodgia_module/README.md

-# Lodgia_module
+# Lodjia_module
-ESP8266 sketch for Lodgia module of Smart Flat
+ESP8266 sketch for Lodjia module of Smart Flat